 There are two primary reasons why people decide to make home improvements.
 Either the house is falling apart, like a leaky roof that is causing a mold problem, or they want to try to increase the resell value of their house by doing things like repainting or installing new hardwood floors.

 With this in mind, upgrades can range from something as small as replacing the bathroom fixtures to something as large as knocking down walls to open up the floor plan.
-One of the many benefits of home improvement loans is that their uses are unlimited.
+One of the many benefits of home improvement loans is their unlimited use.

-If you apply for a loan to remodel your bathroom and you have money left over, you could use it to pay off your credit card or to buy paint for your bedroom.
-Though you may apply for the personal loan for the purpose of making home improvements, if you have money leftover or you need to use the money for something else, you can.
+If you apply for a loan to remodel your bathroom and you have money left over, you could use it to pay off your credit card or buy paint for your bedroom.
+Though you may apply for a personal loan for the purpose of making home improvements, if you have money left over or you need to use the money for something else, you can.
 No questions asked.

 Here are some of the top home improvements you may want to consider, whether as a necessity for repairs or a desire to make your house a better home.

-Most roofs come with a 15-to-20-year warranty.
-That means if you are living in a house built before the turn of the century, it is probably time to get your roof replaced.
-Though good quality shingles can last longer, if you’re looking to avoid other potentially unwanted expenses like repairing water damage caused by a leaky roof, you may want to consider this as your next home improvement.
+Most roofs come with a 15- to 20-year warranty.
+That means if you live in a house built before the turn of the century, it is probably time to replace your roof.
+Though good quality shingles can last longer, if you want to avoid other potentially unwanted expenses like repairing water damage caused by a leaky roof, you may want to consider this as your next home improvement.

 However, a new roof is likely to run you up to $10,000 if you hire a contractor, and this can be an intimidating number, especially if payment plans are not an option.
-But when a roof needs to be replaced, it needs to be replaced.
+But when a roof needs to be replaced, it must be replaced.

-Finishing the basement is a fantastic home improvement and can help to greatly increase the resale value of your home.
-Plus, even if you aren’t looking to sell, who doesn’t want extra space for entertainment or a home gym or office you have been dreaming of for years?
+Finishing the basement is a great home improvement that can help you get much more money when selling your house.
+Plus, even if you aren’t looking to sell, who doesn’t want extra space for entertainment, a home gym, or the office you have dreamed of for years?

 Depending on the size of your basement and how fancy or high-tech you want to make it, you could spend anywhere from a couple of thousand dollars to tens of thousands of dollars if you choose to go all out.
 That is a lot of money, even if paid overtime, but a finished basement has many perks.

-Open floor plans are basically a style of home where there aren’t a lot of individual closed-off rooms besides the bedrooms and bathroom.
-Usually, open floor plans mean that the kitchen, dining room, living room, and even entryway all flow together smoothly.
+Open floor plans are basically a style of home where there aren’t a lot of individual, closed-off rooms besides the bedrooms and bathrooms.
+Usually, open floor plans mean that the kitchen, dining room, living room, and even entryway flow smoothly.

-Converting a home from a closed floor plan to an open floor plan allows the house to feel homier with better natural lighting and flow, but the process usually requires knocking down walls and building new ones.
-It is certainly a bigger home improvement option and can cost upwards of $40,000 to $50,000 depending on the extent of the work needed.
+Converting a home from a closed floor plan to an open one allows the house to feel cozier with better natural lighting and flow, but the process usually requires knocking down walls and building new ones.
+It is certainly a bigger home improvement option and can cost upwards of $40,000 to $50,000, depending on the extent of the work needed.
 But open floor plans are extremely desirable.

-A fresh coat of paint goes a long way, especially if you’re looking to sell your house.
+A fresh coat of paint goes a long way, especially if you want to sell your house.
 If you are considering repainting to sell, consider neutral colors.
 If you’re not planning on going anywhere, a new paint job can spice things up a bit and bring back that new home smell that your home hasn’t had in a while.

 Depending on whether you hire a painter or do it yourself and the type and quality of the paint, most interior paint jobs cost between $8,000 and $10,000, and an exterior paint job usually costs around $3,000.
-You could paint one room at a time to lessen the upfront cost, but that would extend the length of time for home improvements greatly.
+You could paint one room at a time to lessen the upfront cost, but that would greatly extend the time for home improvements.

-Old dirty cabinets, outdated appliances, and countertops that have seen drastically better days are fantastic reasons to remodel your kitchen, and an updated kitchen can add to your home’s resale value.
+Old, dirty cabinets, outdated appliances, and countertops that have seen drastically better days are fantastic reasons to remodel your kitchen.
+An updated kitchen can add to your home’s resale value.
 Unfortunately, countertops alone can cost you over $1,000.
 When you start talking about a complete kitchen remodel, you are looking at a minimum of $12,000 to $15,000.

 If you are a huge fan of carpets, you can still choose to upgrade your carpets to something more modern.
-If you are ready to take the step into different types of flooring, you can explore things like hardwood, linoleum, and tile.
+If you are ready to try different flooring types, you can explore things like hardwood, linoleum, and tile.
 Each of these comes with a different price tag and can range from less than $1 per square foot to more than $10 per square foot.

-Prices will fluctuate depending on your materials of choice, with linoleum tending to be the cheapest option and tile and hardwood floors being more expensive.
+Prices will fluctuate depending on your material of choice, with linoleum tending to be the cheapest option and tile and hardwood floors being more expensive.

-If you are looking to make home improvements for the future, low-flow toilets are definitely something to consider.
+If you want to make home improvements for the future, low-flow toilets are definitely something to consider.
 Lo-flow toilets essentially use less water or allow you to choose more or less water each time you flush the toilet.

-Though low-flow toilets can be a bit more expensive when you first buy them, the amount of money you can save on your water bill each month isn’t something to bat your eyes at.
-Not to mention the environmental impact that you could be making just by getting a new toilet or two.
+Though low-flow toilets can be a bit more expensive when you first buy them, the amount of money you can save on your water bill each month is a plus.
+Not to mention the environmental impact you could make just by getting a new toilet or two.

 You can get a basic low-flow toilet for around $120, and more expensive or higher-tech toilets can cost around $500, with many options in between to choose from.
 This is definitely one of the more inexpensive home improvements you could make while continuing to save money every time you flush.

 Curb appeal is a real thing.
-You can have a nice beautiful new room, gorgeous new siding, a pristine shutter on your house, but if you’ve got a yard full of weeds and brown grass, your curb appeal and overall resale value of your house will still suffer.
+You can have a nice, beautiful new room, gorgeous new siding, and pristine shutters on your house, but if you’ve got a yard full of weeds and brown grass, your curb appeal and overall resale value of your house will still suffer.

 You would be amazed at how much of a difference planting some grass seed, power washing your driveway, and fixing up a few flower beds can do for curb appeal.

-Though you probably aren’t looking to have custom-cut topiaries lining your driveway, if you want to really make your yard pop, you’re going to need to spend a bit of money to make it happen.
+Though you probably aren’t looking to have custom-cut topiaries lining your driveway, if you want to really make your yard pop, you will need to spend a bit of money to make it happen.

 Even if you do not have tree branches hanging over your gutters that cause leaves to collect in them, they still get gunk built up in them over time, simply from being outside and having water pass through them regularly.
-Exposure to the sun and other types of weather also cause gutters to age, causing them to eventually need to be replaced.
+Exposure to the sun and other types of weather also causes gutters to age, eventually needing to be replaced.

 If your gutters aren’t that old, you may very easily be able to get away with simply cleaning them really well yourself.
-However, if you are in need of a new set of gutters, you are probably going to have to drop at least $900-$1,500 depending on the size of your house and the type of gutters you decide to invest in.
+However, if you need a new set of gutters, you will probably have to drop at least $900—$1,500, depending on the size of your house and the type of gutters you decide to invest in.

 In the end, the decision to apply for a personal loan or not is up to you.
 If you want to make home improvements, whether you can afford to pay it out of pocket at this time or not is only one of many things to consider.